Ughelli

 Ughelli is a town in Delta State, Nigeria, and one of the 24 kingdoms that make up the Urhobo Nation.
 It also serves as the headquarters of Ughelli North local government area of Delta State.
-The city is indigenous to the Urhobo ethnic nationals, but there is a mixture of several other tribes from the country, such as the Igbos, Edos and others.
+The city is indigenous to the Urhobo ethnic nationals, but there is a mixture of several other tribes from the country & abroad.
 It is an industrial and agricultural spot of Delta State.